teverett/Pragmatach/README.md

 Features in Pragmatach include:

 * Minimum client-side requirement; browser programmers should be free of restrictions
-* Modular design allowing features such as Freemarker, Velocity, XStream and Gson to be configured via maven dependencies
+* Modular design allowing features such as Freemarker, Velocity, XStream and Gson to be configured via maven dependencie
 * Automatic JSON generation via Gson
 * Cache control headers specified via Annotations and generated automatically
 * Automatic population of controller fields from Form, JSON or XML POST